 - Fill out all the necessary fields in the forms beforehand.
 You will not be able to change or add new information to the papers after they are notarized.

 - Sign the documents in front of a notary public.
 As notaries have legal liability to confirm the validity of your signature, you can put it down on the form only in their presence.

 - Bring an ID or a driver’s license for verification purposes.
 Make sure that the form of identification you are carrying has your signature on it so thata notary can compare it with the one you are going to put on the paperwork.

 Child Support Services

-Feel free to use the link provided on the page to review information regarding Wyoming child support guidelines and payments.
+Feel free to use the link provided on the page to review information regarding Nebraska child support guidelines and payments.
 You are also welcome to use the contact information of the child support division if you have any specific inquiries.
 Before making a call, please note that you will find answers to the most common questions on their website, no matter if you are the one who will be receiving or paying child support in Sheridan County.

-County name: Laramie County
+County name: Lancaster County